WUSTL-CSE222-FS18/studio-01-studio01_ericlevey_clarkerussell/README.md

 (7 minutes) The Designer's first step in design thinking is empathizing with the person who the design is for.
 The Designer should have a conversation with the Customer to get to know them and to ask about the Customer's needs and interests.
 The goal is to try to identify the customer's need, *not a specific solution*.
 The Designers who are going first should interview the customer and try to figure out the underlying need they'd like to satisfy.

-***Q1.2 Share some notes from your interview here and try to describe the "need" with a very brief description:***
+***Q1.2 Share some notes from your interview here and try to describe the "need" with a very brief description:

+## Description - Frequently lose bike or get it stolen and therefore need a way to track it.

+***

 (6 minutes) Reverse roles.
 The Customers are now Designers and vice versa.
 Repeat the interview process.
 (Designers, complete the question above in that space)